ComputerScienceHouse/blog/_posts/2018-02-28-swiftfall.md

 Thankfully, [Scrython](https://github.com/nandascott/Scrython) does this already, but in Python.

 ### Why Swift Was Appealing
-1) Swift's use of optionals was really appealing.
+1. Swift's use of optionals was really appealing.
 Sometimes you can't be absolutely sure about whether or not a request has been successful.
 Optionals allow a developer to handle those situations extremely safely.
-2) Swift has a JSON decoder built in and it is appealing to have no dependencies.
+2. Swift has a JSON decoder built in and it is appealing to have no dependencies.
-3) iOS, Apple TV, Apple Watch, and MacOS development is far easier in Swift
+3. iOS, Apple TV, Apple Watch, and MacOS development are all far easier in Swift
-4) Swift is new, and it is fun to do things never done before
+4. Swift is new, and it is fun to do things never done before

 # How do you use Swiftfall?
 First, create an executable package.
 The executable includes a Hello World function by default.

 ```
 $ mkdir MyExecutable
 $ cd MyExecutable